lizbit-official/bank-of-trayt/README.md

 Take-home challenge for Trayt Health comprising a basic layout, several pages, and an interest calculator.

+Built in Next.js, using the app router, this project is set up for static rendering of initial pages and in support of a gradual transition to React Server Components.

 ## Dependencies
 - node.js v18+